 What does this mean for process management?

 Going back to the data collection problem, the solution now seems clear.
-The need for digitisation and data within the industry it is something that is on everyone’s mind and has been for a while.
-The problem though, is also just as clear: data collection, the kind needed in this case, is simply an inhuman task.
+The need for digitization and data within the industry it is something that is on everyone’s mind and has been for a while.
+The problem though is also just as clear: data collection, the kind needed in this case, is simply an inhuman task.

 However, unlike any human manager, a computer can never get bored or frustrated, not even when the number of elements it needs to track is in the hundreds of thousands.
 It gladly does so, day in day out while maintaining the same levels of speed and accuracy.

 Now that machine learning makes such a computer program possible, this collection problem can finally move out of the way – and leave us to handle the real issue – how to use such data to extract the best.

 Side note: What happens when the algorithm is wrong?

 Like a human being, which has learned through his entire life by examples, machine learning algorithms can be wrong as well.

 Minimizing the number of false verdicts is one of the biggest challenges for machine learning-based software systems.
 For construction solutions that affect critical processes in projects, achieving a high level of accuracy is a crucial factor.